*

 A Brief Journey through Tainanfu, Lugang, and Bangkah

-Author: Huang Hsiang-chi |Staff member of the Archives of the Institute of Taiwan History
+Author: Huang Hsiang-chi |Staff member of the Archives of Institute of Taiwan History

-Photo: Archives of the Institute of Taiwan History and the Palace Museum in Peking
+Photo: The Archives of Institute of Taiwan History and the Palace Museum in Peking

 Translated by Chen Han-shu